Tharun-VIT/Power-BI-Assignment-3/README.md

 - The charts and visualizations are much advanced and interactive in Power BI.
 - The analytical engine is Power BI is much more faster than Excel which can save hours in processing.
 - Power BI allows users to share reports and data and collaborate with organization where excel cannot.

+### 3. Explain PowerQuery?

+Power Query is the Heart of Power BI.
+Power Query Editor allows user to transform data and create queries in much faster way and load them to main window.
+Power BI allows a  massive variety of ways to transform data.
+Power Query is just one piece of the suite of Power BI and Excel products from Microsoft.

+These data transformations could include tasks like:

+- Remove columns, rows, blanks
+- Convert data types – text, numbers, dates
+- Split or merge columns
+- Sort & filter columns
+- Add calculated columns
+- Aggregate or summarize data
+- Find & replace text
+- Unpivot data to use for pivot tables

+It is the mostly used tool by the analyst to get data and pre-process them to use it for final report.
+It is a must known skill for any developers to user power BI.